How long can you keep essential oils? How long do they last?

 So if you are not sure how old your essential oils are, the rule of thumb I use is that for citrus oils I would try to use them within 12 months.
 Other oils should be good for 12-24 months.
 Some oils may be good for longer.
 But remember that although essential oils will not go “off” quickly (they are not a bottle of milk!), you may find they do not work as well as they age – their effectiveness will slowly decline.

 What can you do with old oils?
 Should you just throw them out?

-There are many opinions on this, but personally, if an oil still smells good, but I am concerned about its age, I may still use it in a diffuser, but I would avoid using it in anything that goes on the skin.
+Many opinions on this differ, but personally, if an oil still smells good, but have concerns about its age, I may still use it in a diffuser, but I would avoid using it in anything that goes on the skin.
 (The changes essential oils go through as they age alters their chemistry and can make them more likely to irritate the skin, even if diluted according to normal guidelines.)

 Alternatively, I often use up my older oils by incorporating them in the laundry or in my cleaning routines.
 It’s a good way to get some use out of what is, after all, a valuable substance.